 Information provided to the International Trade Administration (ITA) is intended solely for internal use.
 ITA will protect business confidential information to the full extent permitted by law and Administration policy.
-U.S. law prohibits U.S.

-government employees from disclosing trade secrets.
+U.S. law prohibits U.S. government employees from disclosing trade secrets.

-13. Self Certification: Participation Agreement versus Success Agreement

-In its participation agreements the Commercial Service uses a self-certification regarding goods and services produced in the United States.
-This is similar to the self-certification required in an MDCP success agreement, however, for the participation agreement, the purpose of the self-certification is to determine the eligibility for receiving fee-based export promotion services.
+13. Self Certification: Participation Agreement versus Success Agreement required in an MDCP success agreement; however, for the participation agreement, the purpose of the self certification is to determine the eligibility for receiving fee-based export promotion services.
 In the MDCP success agreement the purpose is to determine eligibility for participation in MDCP project activity.